Preparing for Extreme ConditionsClick Here for a PDF of Preparing for Extreme Conditions

 Extreme heat events and drought

 Most fruit and nut trees prefer full sun, but the intense sunlight in southern Arizona can burn exposed bark, leaves and fruits.
 To prepare for intense desert sun and heat, plant hardier natives on the west sides of less hardy trees to shade them in the afternoon.
-Plant sensitive trees in the shade created on the east sides of buildings.
+Plant heat-sensitive trees in the summer shade cast on the east and southeast sides of buildings.

 When pruning trees, leave some branches that shade the trunk.
 If the trunk is exposed, plant shrubs around the base of the tree to shade the trunk.
 Hang shade cloth over sensitive trees in direct sun.
 During extended droughts, even native trees may need more water.

 Sudden storms in spring and summer can cause branches to break and flowers and fruit to fall.
 Heavy winter snows and ice storms can also cause structural damage to the trees.
-While these cannot be avoided, the damage can be lessened by keeping the trees pruned and the orchard clean.
+While these cannot be avoided, the damage can be lessened by keeping the trees pruned and the orchard clean of debris that could blow in a storm.

 A sheet protects a blooming pear tree from a late season snowfall.
 The orchard is also surrounded by a deer fence and covered with bird netting to protect fruit.

-Citrus tree planted on the southeast corner of a building where it is shaded from hot summer sun.
+Citrus tree planted on the southeast corner of a building where it is shaded from summer afternoon sun.

 LEAF is under the fiduciary stewardship of the Arizona Community Tree Council, a 501(c)3 non-profit organization.